• Energy & Power

 What is Green Pricing?

-Because using these technologies generally costs more than existing fossilfuel generation, some utilities are selling consumers green at a slightly higher cost than fossilfuel generated , called green pricing.
+Because using these technologies generally costs more than existing fossilfuel generation, some utilities are selling consumers green power at a slightly higher cost than fossilfuel generated electricity, called green pricing.
 More than 50 green pricing programs are under way across the country.
 One way to look at green pricing programs is that they offer you a “vote” in what types of energy sources your utility will use.
-Your vote could result in new energy facilities being built.
-After all, more than 110 megawatts of new renewables capacity has been installed to serve green customers, with about another 105 megawatts planned.
-For example, the Public Service Company of Colorado’s green pricing program for wind energy, WindSource, has been so successful that the utility added more wind turbines to meet customer demand.
+Your vote could result in new renewable energy facilities being built.
+After all, more than 110 megawatts of new renewables capacity has been installed to serve green power customers, with about another 105 megawatts planned.
+For example, the Public Service Company of Colorado's green pricing program for wind energy, WindSource, has been so successful that the utility added more wind turbines to meet customer demand.

-What is Green Marketing?
+What is Green Power ?

 Green power marketers disclose the sources of the electricity they sell.

-Utility deregulation has occurred in some states and consumers can choose an supplier. markets are now open to competition in California, Massachusetts, New Jersey, Pennsylvania, and Rhode Island.
+Utility deregulation has occurred in some states and consumers can choose an electricity supplier.
+Electricity markets are now open to competition in California, Massachusetts, New Jersey, Pennsylvania, and Rhode Island.
 A number of other states are phasing in competition, allowing some customers to choose their electrical supplier.
-Green marketers, selling green products and services to residential, commercial, and wholesale customers, are active in
+Green power marketers, selling green products and services to residential, commercial, and wholesale customers, are active in

-Depending upon the supply of energy, on some days the green marketer may supply more green and on some days, less.
-But by the end of the year, the green marketer must supply enough energy to the grid to equal its green commitments to consumers.
+Depending upon the supply of renewable energy, on some days the green marketer may supply more green power and on some days, less.
+But by the end of the year, the green marketer must supply enough renewable energy to the grid to equal its green power commitments to consumers.
 To verify the claims of green marketers, the nonprofit Center for Resource Solutions started the Greene program, which requires green marketers to include at least 50% renewables in their products and sets other criteria that green marketers must meet to bear the Greene logo (see below).

-In competitive markets, is still delivered to your home by the utility via existing transmission and distribution lines.
+In competitive markets, electricity is still delivered to your home by the utility via existing transmission and distribution lines.
 Your utility bill will show distribution charges and generation charges separately.
-Distribution charges are paid to the utility, which is responsible for maintaining the distribution and transmission lines and delivering to you.
+Distribution charges are paid to the utility, which is responsible for maintaining the distribution and transmission lines and delivering electricity to you.

-Generation charges are paid to the supplier.
+Generation charges are paid to the power supplier.

-Greene Certification Program: Protecting Green Consumers
+Greene Renewable Electricity Certification Program: Protecting Green Power Consumers

-• Any nonrenewable part of the product has lower air emissions than the traditional mix of (for example, natural gas).
+• Any nonrenewable part of the product has lower air emissions than the traditional mix of electricity (for example, natural gas).

-• The company offering the product agrees to abide by the Greene Program’s Code of Conduct, which requires that providers disclose the sources of the they sell.
+• The company offering the product agrees to abide by the Greene Program's Code of Conduct, which requires that providers disclose the sources of the electricity they sell.

 • The company offering the product agrees to undergo a biannual review of advertising materials to ensure they are not making any false or misleading statements about their products.